Love That Dog

 Love That Dog is a free verse piece written by Sharon Creech and published by HarperCollins.
 It is written in diary format, in the perspective of a young boy who resists poetry assignments from his teacher.
 The author drew inspiration from Walter Dean Myers' poem, Love That Boy.
 The book received good reviews and was a finalist for the 2001 Carnegie Medal as well as being commended at the 2002 Children's Book Awards.
 The book has also appeared on the New York Times Best Seller list.

+Book Overview

 Plot

+Jack starts the school year insisting that "boys don't write poetry," but through the patient guidance of his teacher, Miss Stretchberry, he begins to express his grief over his lost dog, Sky.
 Love That Dog is composed of multiple short chapters – each chapter is listed as a diary entry.
 As the novel develops and Jack's confidence grows, so does his literary style.
 He progresses from short and defiant sentences to more sophisticated poetry.
 Jack writes many poems, and eventually stops being anonymous.

 Jack hints, but only directly tells at the end, that his dog named Sky got run over by a blue car splattered with mud speeding down the road.